azimuth-cloud/azimuth-config/docs/architecture/identity.md

 1. A list of Azimuth tenancies that a user is permitted to access
 2. A credential that is able to manage resources in the corresponding OpenStack project

-This section documents how this is acheived for each authentication method.
+This section documents how this is achieved for each authentication method.

 ### Using OpenStack credentials